-6.5.2.4 REPTILES
+8.5.2.4 REPTILES

-A single aquatic reptile species, the eastern snake-necked turtle (Chelodina longicollis) was observed at the lagoon (AQ28) up stream of MLA 70425 (refer to Photo Plate 10).
+The Eastern Snake-necked Turtle (Chelodina longicollis) was observed at the lagoon (AQ28) up stream of MLA 70425 (refer to Photo Plate 10).
 This species is common to the area and inhabits swamps, lakes, billabongs, and slow-moving rivers (Cogger, 2000).
-Note that this reptile was recorded upstream of the MLA and not within the MLA..
+Note that this reptile was recorded upstream of the MLA and not within the MLA.